nmaupu/yokis-hack/doc/intro.md

 #### Commands

-Devices can be controlled sending a *9 bytes* payloads to it.
+Devices can be controlled sending a *9 bytes* payload to it.
 Here is the payload format:

 ```